 In line with the IEC Statutes and Rules of procedures, this Supplement has been approved by the IEC Conformity Assessment Board at…………….{to be completed}.

 The format used by this Supplement follows the same Clause numbering of IEC CA 01.
 Additional clauses are numbered as ‘10X.Y’ where ‘X’ and ‘Y’ represents the current numbering of the parent clause or subclause of IEC CA 01.

+{Request to CAB that all Clause numbers of IEC CA 01 are showing in this document}

 Title